AI and the Principles of Evolution

 If you follow the argument so far, you might expect that AI will at least make teams smaller or less necessary.
 The evidence from every previous technological revolution says otherwise.

 What changes is what teams take responsibility for.
-As described in The AI-Enhanced Team of the Future, teams are evolving from component-focused groups to full-business teams that own end-to-end value chains.
+Teams are evolving from component-focused groups to full-business teams that own end-to-end value chains.
 AI accelerates this evolution.
 It does not replace the team itself.

 New Products Require Reorganization

 When AI enables a team to build, test, and deploy a new product in weeks rather than months, the bottleneck shifts from development to organizational adaptation.
-Your enterprise must be able to absorb new products into its portfolio, spin up new Arenas, restructure value chains, and reallocate resources, all within the cadence of a Tournament
+Your enterprise must be able to absorb new products into its portfolio, spin up new Arenas, restructure value chains, and reallocate resources, all within the strategic cadence of months, not years.

 This is where Evolution Focus becomes critical.
 Every advancement along the evolution path requires reorganization.
 This is not dramatic in an AME3 organization.
 It is standard practice.
 The flexibility to reorganize is built into the system through Empirical Control and the lean governance structures of the Enterprise.

 But make no mistake: the pace of reorganization will increase.
-Enterprises that treat organizational structure as fixed will fall behind those that treat it as a living system, one that evolves alongside its products and markets (see also Developing a Strategy for the GenAI Era).
+Enterprises that treat organizational structure as fixed will fall behind those that treat it as a living system, one that evolves alongside its products and markets.

 The Principle

-Life creates systems of ever higher order as long as energy is available.
+Life creates systems of ever greater complexity as long as energy is available.
 Humans always push their systems to the maximum complexity their tools allow.
 AI is the latest and most powerful tool in this sequence, but it follows the same evolutionary pattern as every tool before it.

 As long as we have energy, we will build.
 And as long as we build, we will build together.